Idles: 2018–2019: Joy as an Act of Resistance

-Ultra Mono (2020–2021)
+2020–2021: Ultra Mono

 During the latter stages of their Joy as an Act of Resistance tour in December 2019, Idles performed three new songs which were confirmed to be from their then-unannounced third album, which Talbot confirmed was finished and being mixed in an interview with Zane Lowe that same month.

 Following the promotional single "Mr. Motivator" in May 2020, Talbot announced their third album, Ultra Mono, in June, on Steve Lamacq's Radio 6 show.
 The album was supported by a further four singles; "Grounds", "A Hymn", "Model Village" and "War" in June, July, August and September 2020, respectively.
 The record also features guest appearances from Jehnny Beth, Warren Ellis, David Yow and Jamie Cullum.
 In 2020, Idles received two nominations at the Berlin Music Video Awards: the music video "Never Fight a Man With a Perm" received a nomination for Best Animation and "Mercedes Marxist" was nominated for Best Concept.

 Ultra Mono was released through Partisan Records on 25 September 2020 to predominantly positive reviews, with Louder Than War awarding it a 10 out of 10 and describing it as "the album of their career".
 The band followed the release of the album with a remix of "Model Village", featuring Slowthai.

 In 2021 the band received the Best Punk Record award for the album at the American Association of Independent Music’s (A2IM) Libera Awards.
 Also in 2021, the band released three covers: Sharon Van Etten's "Peace Signs" (for Van Etten's commemorative Epic Ten album), Gang of Four's "Damaged Goods" (for the Andy Gill tribute album The Problem Of Leisure) and Metallica's "The God That Failed" (for the charity tribute album The Metallica Blacklist).